Set up this easy Fall paint sensory bin activity for your toddler or preschooler. Painting leaves is a fun hands-on art activity that is tons of fun!

 Then I removed all the leaves and poured a small amount of water and dish soap into the bin.
 Swirled it around to make bubbles then gave her a sponge brush and asked her start washing some of the paint off.

-Clean Up Fun
+Cleaning Up Can Be Fun

 Honestly, this part was just as (it not more) fun as covering the bin with paint and it helped cut down on the amount of cleaning up I had to do at the end!